 Asters are a tough perennial.
 They are cold hardy in zones 3-9 and are able to withstand a wide range of temperatures.
 They prefer average garden soil that is well-drained and not soggy as they do not like wet roots.
-A quick draining, sandy or loose soil is preferable for planting.
-They do well in full sun but will tolerate light shade, although they will produce fewer blooms.
-They are not fond of commercial fertilizers and would prefer a light coating of peat moss mixed with cow manure or an application of compost in the late spring or fall.
+A quick-draining, sandy or loose soil is preferable for planting.
+They do well in full sun to partial shade, but will produce fewer blooms in shade.
+They are not fond of commercial fertilizers and would instead prefer an application of organic matter in the late spring or fall.

 Protecting Asters in Winter

 Asters require little winter protection.
-Some gardeners prefer to give perennials like asters a light covering of salt marsh hay or compost to help protect the plant crowns in winter, but it is not necessary.
+Some gardeners will lightly cover the plant crowns with salt marsh hay or compost to help protect the plants in winter, but it is not necessary.

 Cutting Back Asters For Winter

-Asters should be cut back in late fall after they have finished flowering to just a few inches above the soil line.
+Asters should be cut back in late fall after they have finished flowering.
+As the foliage fades, cut all growth to a few inches above the soil line.

 Asters Winter Care in Pots